Vagraw11/starter-academic/content/post/SevenStepMethodology/index.md

 **Step 5: Translate to Code**
 We used the Python syntax to write the code for the algorithm highlighted in step 3 as shown below:

-# To play Tic-Tac-Toe, type `python3 ttt.py` in the command line (without the backquotes) and hit Enter.

 import sys

-# Tic-Tac-Toe
 class ttt:
     def __init__(self):                                           # Constructor
         self.board = list();                                      # Initialize board array